Teskann/URDFast/readme.md

 * The URDF parser `URDF.py` has been taken from a project carried out by some of my classmates working on a humanoid robot called *Poppy*.
 You can check out their amazing work on [their GitLab repository](https://gitlab.polytech.umontpellier.fr/docs/poppy).
 The authors are : Mathieu Célérier, Maxime Cognié, Hypolite Le Nabat, Enzo Rosarini and Nicolas Troesch.

 * The Dark Theme for the QT UI has been inspired by the work of [Alexhuszagh](https://github.com/Alexhuszagh) on [BreezeStyleSheets](https://github.com/Alexhuszagh/BreezeStyleSheets).
-This project provides a dark theme QSS file that has been used and modified to design the NYXX theme.
+This project provides a dark theme QSS file that has been used and modified to design the URDFast theme.